BishopFox/sliver/docs/sliver-docs/pages/tutorials/md/2 - Beacons vs Sessions.md

-# This course is intented for the 1.6 version of Sliver, which is not yet published
+# This course is intended for the 1.6 version of Sliver, which is not yet published

 Sliver implants support two types of connections, sessions and beacons.

-Sessions use long-poling connections, which means they use a single TCP connection which is constantly open.
+Sessions use long-polling connections, which means they use a single TCP connection which is constantly open.
 Beacons on the other hand call back periodically, and will sleep when not active which can help keep their presence hidden.

 Typically during an engagement you will want to deploy a beacon on the target system, and switch to a session while doing more active enumeration activities.